Sarah Trotman

-Sarah Trotman ONZM is a businesswoman, director, celebrant and community advocate from Auckland, New Zealand.
+Sarah Trotman ONZM is a businesswoman, director, and community advocate from Auckland, New Zealand.
 She has been a member of the Waitematā Local Board of Auckland Council since 2019.

 Personal life

 Trotman is one of five children, including four girls.
 She grew up in Wellington, and attended St Michael's Primary School and St Mary's College.
-She lives in Auckland and has two children, Tilly and Elliot.
+She lives in Auckland and has two children.

 Business career

 Trotman began work at College Credit Management, a company owned and operated by her father.
 By the age of 25, Trotman became General Manager, responsible for 20 staff.
 She was also president of the industry association, Associated Credit Bureaux NZ Inc. She was a military police officer with the Territorial Association.
 Sarah Trotman was managing director of Bizzone; a business support company focused on small and medium businesses.
 She established Bizzone, which included Bizzone Business Expo, the Excellence in Business Support Awards and published Bizzone business support magazine.
 In 2011, Bizzone worked with Franchize Consultants to explore expansion to Australia.

 She became Director of Business Relations at Auckland University of Technology Business school where she oversaw the AUT Excellence Support Awards and was also chair of AUT's Women on Campus.